junebug12851/Sims4ScriptingBPProj/README.md

 When inside of Dev Mode you can enter the cheat `devmode.reload [path.to.module]`, it'll reload the file live while the game is running so it doesn't need to be closed and re-opened.
 For example, to reload main.py enter `devmode.reload main`.
-You can also enter paths to folders to reload the entire folder just by itself to reload the entire project.
+You can also enter paths to folders which will reload the entire folder or just not specify a path which will reload the entire project.

-This only works in devmode
+This only works in devmode.

 ### fix_tuning_names.py